 Employees who are appointed to work on more than a 50% Annual Full-time Equivalency basis are eligible to enroll for medical benefits with an employer contribution from Wright State University.
-The university provides medical coverage through Anthem Blue Cross and Blue Shield.
+The university provides medical and pharmacy coverage through Anthem Blue Cross and Blue Shield.

 Further information about the services provided by Anthem Blue Cross and Blue Shield, including an on-line directory of member physicians and hospitals, can be found at the Anthem website.
 Information can also be obtained by calling 844-422-7714.

 To compare all three Anthem plans, click on the below link:

 The following are a few definitions which may be helpful when making your health plan choices.
 More definitions can be found in the Summary of Benefits and Coverage.

 Covered Services.
 A medically necessary service or supply for which the benefit plan will reimburse expenses according to the plan’s limits.

 Co-Payment.
 The fixed dollar amount you pay each time you receive specific services, supplies or prescriptions.